vipileggi/covid-19-wastewater/metadata.md

 ## Sample

-The sample is a representative volume of wastewater taken from a [Site](#Site) which is then analysed by a lab.
+The sample is a representative volume of wastewater, primary sludge, sediments or surface water taken from a [Site](#Site) which is then analysed by a lab.

 -   **sampleID**: (Primary Key) Unique identification for sample.
 Suggestion: *siteID-date-index*.